 Salesforce Service Cloud is the service that manages such customer service features.
 It provides a complete 360-degree picture of the customer, i.e. all the details of the customer in seconds.
 It assists agents to deal with customers easily by reducing time and increasing a good customer experience.
 Let’s see some of its key features and how they help an organization:

 - Lightning Service: It provides all the details regarding the customer case to the agent on the dashboard in just a few seconds.

-- Mobile Service: The customer service team can use this service from their own mobile device.
+- Mobile Service: The customer service team can use this service from their mobile device.

 - Omni-channel routing: It routes the customer to the most preferred agents depending on the issue.
 If the agent has solved the same issue or related issue then the agent is more preferred over others.
 Service Cloud performs this routing for a better user experience.

-- Social Media Service: It analyzes the activity on social media platforms regarding the organization, posts about the organization.
+- Social Media Service: It analyzes the activity on social media platforms regarding the organization and posts about the organization.
 Also, if any customer

 Salesforce Sales Cloud

 Salesforce’s Sales Cloud is a tool provided by Salesforce especially designed for sales teams.
 It stores and presents all the information utilized just by the sales team in one single tool.
 It makes the tasks of the sales reps very easy by presenting all the information about leads, customers, and sales in a readable and usable form.
-Its price on the basis of business size and needs.
+Its price is based on business size and needs.
 It can be easily integrated with other Salesforce Cloud platforms such as Marketing Cloud Service Cloud, Community Cloud, and Analytics Cloud.
-Some of its key features which helps sales reps are:
+Some of its key features which help sales reps are:

 - Insights: It presents key insights about sales on the dashboard.